Breast Milk Powder Rehydration Calculator โ€” The Milk Fairy

 Breast milk is naturally about 87% water and 13% solids.
 Freeze-drying removes the water, leaving a powder of roughly 100% solids.
 To return the powder to fresh-milk consistency, we add enough water so the final mixture is 87% water by weight.

-So 10 g of powder needs about 66.9 mL of water, for a total of about 76.9 mL of reconstituted breast milk.
+So a scale reading of 19 g (13 g of powder + 6 g bag) needs 87 mL of water, for a total of 100 mL of reconstituted breast milk.